Memories of Madurai

 When we talk about entrepreneurs, the world loves extremes: the spectacular failures with cautionary tales, or the legendary founders with their billion-dollar unicorns.
 But what about the vast, vibrant middle where most of us thrive?

 We didn't start with grand visions of industry domination or exit strategies.
 We stumbled into this world following our creative impulses, chasing interesting problems, building things that mattered to us.
-And somehow along the way, we created businesses that stand somewhere between the flashy headlines - not failures by any measure, but not the stuff of business magazine covers either.
+And somehow along the way, we created businesses that stand somewhere between the flashy headlines.
+Not failures by any measure, but not the stuff of business magazine covers either.

-This middle isn't where ambitions go to die - it's where they transform.
+This middle isn't where ambitions go to die, it's where they transform.
 Many of us still hunt unicorns and chase industry-defining breakthroughs.
 We're still hungry for scale, impact, and yes, even those big exits.
 The difference is in how we got here and why we keep pushing forward.

 For the accidental entrepreneur, the journey from middle to massive isn't about checking boxes on some predefined path to success.
 It's about continuing to build with the same fire that accidentally led us here in the first place - that unquenchable urge to create something meaningful, regardless of where it ultimately lands on the success spectrum.